Byron Buxton Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The 9.8 strikeouts per nine innings compiled by the Yankees pitching staff ranks third in MLB.
+- The Yankees pitching staff is fifth in the league with a collective 9.6 strikeouts per nine innings.

-- The Yankees' 3.06 team ERA ranks second across all MLB pitching staffs.
+- The Yankees have a 3.16 team ERA that ranks second among all league pitching staffs.

-- Brito makes the start for the Yankees, his fifth of the season.
-He is 2-1 with a 5.40 ERA and 11 strikeouts through 15 2/3 innings pitched.
+- Cortes (3-0 with a 3.09 ERA and 22 strikeouts in 23 1/3 innings pitched) makes the start for the Yankees, his fifth of the season.

-- His last time out was out of the bullpen on Thursday when the right-hander threw 2/3 innings against the Los Angeles Angels while allowing hits.
+- The lefty last appeared in relief on Friday, when he threw 2/3 innings against the Toronto Blue Jays while giving up hits.

-- In four games this season, the 25-year-old has a 5.40 ERA and 6.6 strikeouts per nine innings, while giving up a batting average of .255 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.